Month 11, Week 1

-- Offer your baby age-appropriate toys with moving parts; she'll love moving beads along wires and turning wheels on trucks.
+- Offer your baby age-appropriate toys with moving parts; she'll love moving large, wooden beads along wires and turning wheels on trucks.

 - A stack of blocks is irresistible to a baby.
 Leave some around and she may not only knock down towers, she may build them.

 - Repetition helps your baby learn, so read her favorite book twice or play "This Little Piggy" as long as she's giggling.